 - Acute dental pain

 Some of the most addictive painkillers are also among the most commonly prescribed medications in the United States.
 For example, OxyContin and Vicodin are among the 200 most prescribed medications despite having a high potential for abuse.
-Even if you take painkillers exactly as prescribed, you can still develop an addiction.
+Even if you take painkillers exactly as prescribed, you can develop an addiction.

 This makes opiate painkillers especially dangerous, because most people don’t think they can be addicted to a medication if they are complying with medical advice and aren’t abusing their medication.

 Even though opiate painkillers carry a high risk of addiction, they are sometimes necessary to manage pain.
 It is important to reach out for help when you first begin experiencing signs and symptoms of opiate painkiller addiction, which can include:

 - Experiencing an increased tolerance